-DAVID FEIN has been Principal Percussionist of the New Jersey Symphony Orchestra since 1979 and an adjunct percussion faculty member of New Jersey City University since 2009.
+DAVID FEIN has been Principal Percussionist of the New Jersey Symphony since 1979 and an adjunct percussion faculty member of New Jersey City University since 2009.
 In 1978, Fein became the first percussionist to receive the Doctor of Musical Arts degree from The Juilliard School; his first Juilliard instructor was Morris Goldenberg.
 He served as a percussion instructor at The Juilliard School’s Pre-College Division for 31 years; he was appointed to the position at age 19 in 1973 by mentors Saul Goodman and Elden C. Bailey.
 Many of his former Juilliard Pre-College students perform with symphony orchestras both as percussionists and conductors.

 Question & Answer